OVERVIEW

 Educational institutions publish their regulations regarding ethics available on their websites, such as an integrity code, a privacy regalement and a regulation of unwanted behaviour.

 The lack of dedicated bachelor/master education is related to the fact that the occupation of career guidance professional, counsellor or other career related titles are not legally formalized.
-Therefore most professionals register themselves in the professional register of Noloc.
-Noloc is the Dutch association for career professional with about 2700 members.
+Therefore, most professionals register themselves in the professional register of Noloc.
+Noloc, the Dutch Association for Career Professionals, has a membership of around 2,700 people.
 The Noloc members work as career coaches, outplacement consultants, re-integration specialists or vocational counsellors.
 More than 50% of them are independent or entrepreneurs, while the other members are employees working in internal career centres of companies, (semi) public organizations (e.g. schools) or in consulting firms.

-For the people who work at UWV (Uitvoeringsinstituut Werknemersverzekeringen) a Code of Conduct is applicable about confidential information and their position and role.
+For the people who work at UWV (PES) a Code of Conduct is applicable regarding confidential information and their position and role.
 'Respectful, open, responsible, professional' are the key words in the UWV Code of Conduct in which the agreements and rules of play for integrity behaviour at UWV are included.